ga-wdi-boston/code-retreat/README.md

 development practices like test-driven development, pair programming, patterns, and iterative development.

-Corey Haines expalins the goals of a code retreat in [Cleveland Code Retreat Introduction on Vimeo](http://vimeo.com/18955165).
+Corey Haines expaliAns the goals of a code retreat in [Cleveland Code Retreat Introduction on Vimeo](http://vimeo.com/18955165).

 ## Conway's Game of Life